Need to talk? Call 1800 882 436.

 • looking after siblings, pets or visitors

 Breastfeeding helps to build a bond with your baby.
-If your partner is breastfeeding, you can also get close to your baby by:
+Tips to help you also bond with your baby are:

 • what needs to be done